DucAnhLe1992/ticket-booking-app/README.md

 ### II.
 Setup Instructions and Implementation from Cloud Deployment

-Will be implemented sometime soon.
+~~Will be implemented sometime soon.~~

-> **Translation:** When I have enough money for a cloud service to deploy my entire project cluster.
+> ~~**Translation:** When I have enough money for a cloud service to deploy my entire project cluster.~~

+Finally I did it!
+Please head to `http://www.ticket-system.xyz/` to explore my deployment of the entire app.
+It might require some refreshes to fully and correctly display.
+Happy testing!

+> I don't know for how long I can maintain it.
+Please bear with me.

 ---